boyanM/boyanM.github.io/_posts/2024-05-08-living-in-athens.md

 - **Local Markets & Food:** Flea and street markets (“Laiki”) pop up every few days.
 Fresh fish and meat from Omonia’s shops are a must.
 - **Amazing Cuisine:** Greek food is everything you’d expect — fresh, flavorful, and soul-satisfying.

-**Info Notice:** I’d say the most popular online shopping platform in Greece — similar to Amazon in the US or eBay in parts of Western Europe — is [skroutz.gr](https://skroutz.gr).
+I’d say the most popular online shopping platform in Greece — similar to Amazon in the US or eBay in parts of Western Europe — is [skroutz.gr](https://skroutz.gr).
 {: .notice--info}

 ## The Not-So-Fun Stuff 😿